- Flexible Payment Options — ThriveCart can handle practically any online payment method.

 Notifications and Sync

-Keep your ThriveCart order information exported into Google Sheets automatically or get a Slack notification with each new order.
-In addition, when you link via Zapier, the options are endless.
+Keep your ThriveCart order information exported into Google Sheets automatically, or get a Slack notification with each new order.
+In addition, when you link via Zapier, the options are almost endless.

 - Google Sheets

 Among digital marketers, SamCart is the better-known of the two.
 But SamCart isn’t without its benefits or issues.
 See my SamCart review for more in-depth coverage.

 The most significant benefit of using SamCart is its flexibility in design.
 SamCart can create order forms that look better and more like your brand’s design.
 That’s not to say ThriveCart’s new visual drag-and-drop designer isn’t good.
 It just isn’t as flexible.

 Regarding affiliate marketing, SamCart also has a built-in affiliate system.
 However, ThriveCart’s program wins, hands down.

 That’s because SamCart’s affiliate program is very lacking in functionality.
 For example, SamCart offers conversion tracking via UTM codes, but it’s very much an afterthought.
 ThriveCart, on the other hand, supports a sub ID (named ‘ref’) or installing a pixel.
 Remember that the affiliate option is available only with ThriveCart’s ‘Pro’ option.

 ThriveCart’s affiliate system is one of the best options available.
 You can use it either built into a shopping cart or with third-party services.

 In the SamCart vs ThriveCart debate, they have similar integration options.
 You may decide that one contains a must-have option that the other shopping cart service doesn’t.
 However, with both offering Zapier integration, this won’t likely be a deciding factor.